 What I Liked

 –How different it felt.
 Doctor Who has felt different this entire season, partially owing to the very un-Clara-like energies brought by Bill and Nardole, partially due to the more budget-conscious stories prioritizing more Earth-bound adventures.
-Heck, we’ve already adjusted to it but it’s an entirely different look for this show for The Doctor to have an actual job, and not just one he abandons after a single “undercover” episode.
+Heck, we’ve already adjusted to it by now but it’s an entirely different look for The Doctor to have an actual job and not just one he abandons after a single “undercover” episode.
 That means this season has recurring, Doctor-specific sets (i.e., his classroom and office) other than the TARDIS, which might be the first time that’s happened since Pertwee was stuck on Earth working for UNIT.